 My academic work covers an eclectic mix of interrelated topics and questions.
-Recently I focused on now completed lab studies using motion capture to analyze how sound is used to control skilled motions.
-Previously I focused on the nature of experience (phenomenal consciousness) and how it relates to neural activity in the head.
-I explored not only perceptual experience, but also experience in dreams, hallucination, and memory.
+Since 2022 I’ve been doing lab studies using motion capture to analyze how sound is used to control skilled motions.
+Additionally, I work on the nature of experience (phenomenal consciousness) and how it relates to neural activity in the head.
+I began by exploring perceptual experience, but in the last few years have expanded to work on memory, dreams, and hallucinations.

 Research Questions